thunderamental/ThompsonGroup/README.md

 - [x] Tidy up CSS and add UI buttons.
 - [x] Fix input and string-to-element parser.
 - [x] Add ability to reduce tree pair elements.
-- [ ] Add ability to obtain normal form from tree pair.
+- [x] Add ability to obtain normal form from tree pair.
 - [ ] Tidy up UI text and add header to github.
+- [ ] Update README and add documentation for future use.
 - [ ] Host on persistent domain.